kimtonyhyun/analysis/docs/alignment.md

 >> [match_12to13, match_13to12] = run_alignment(m1d12, m1d13);
 ```

 At this point, you are prompted to select 4 pairs of cells from each dataset.
+(Tip: try to distribute these control points around the field of view.)
 I find it easiest to alternate clicks between the datasets:
 ![Alignment control points](alignment_selection.png)

 If you mess up with the clicking, you can just Ctrl+C out of the script, and restart. ;)